euphoriacyberware-ai/DrawThingsKit/README.md

 ## Overview

 DrawThingsKit abstracts away the complexity of connecting to Draw Things servers, managing generation jobs, and provides reusable SwiftUI components for configuration editing and queue management.
-It's built on top of **DrawThingsClient** and designed for macOS applications.
+It's built on top of **DrawThingsClient** and supports both macOS and iOS applications.

 ## Installation